2018 Radio-Coteau Syrah Sonoma Coast Harrison Grade

 Sign in to unlock professional wine reviews from world-renowned critics

-In the summer of 2012, Radio-Coteau acquired a 42-acre Historic Estate Vineyard and ranch on a hill above the town of Occidental.
-Originally called Joseph Morelli & Sons before Prohibition, the Lemorel Winery (as it later became known) dates back to 1892, when the first vines were planted.
-The estate is 800 meters and has a very diverse agro-ecosystem established on the prized Goldridge soil.
-The old Syrah Zinfandel has been preserved and has recently replanted the existing acreage to Pinot Noir and Chardonnay.
-This winery is already one of the absolute top in California - Mendocino
+In the summer of 2012, Radio-Coteau acquired a historic 42-hectare Estate Vineyard and ranch on a hillside above the town of Occidental.
+Originally called the Lemorel Winery (as it later became known) by Joseph Morelli & Sons before Prohibition, it dates back to 1892, when the first vines were planted.
+Situated at an altitude of 800 meters, the estate boasts a highly diverse agro-ecosystem built on the prized Goldridge soil.
+They still retain their heritage Syrah Zinfandel, and recently replanted the existing acreage with Pinot Noir and Chardonnay.
+This winery is already among the very best in California - Mendocino.

 96/100 Robert Parker